 Be An Informed Telescope Buyer

-Now that you're up to speed on some of the most important concepts and terms, take the time to peruse the ads and product reviews in recent issues of Sky & Telescope magazine.
+Now that you're up to speed on some of the most important telescope buying guide concepts and terms, take the time to peruse the ads and product reviews in recent issues of Sky & Telescope magazine.
 Search for additional reviews and opinions on amateur astronomy Web sites and newsgroups.
 Then go ahead and call or write to makers of instruments you might be interested in.
 Their brochures and catalogs should tell you much of what you want to know; if not, call and ask.

 You may also be able to buy a used telescope from someone in an astronomy club.
 Used telescopes carry risks, including undisclosed damage and no warranty coverage, but they can also be spectacular bargains.
 You can also find used telescopes on the Internet.
 (Be sure to take reasonable precautions if buying from a private party online.)